leafo/lapis-systemd/README.md

 ## Creating service files

-You can use the new `systemd` command to generate service files for different environments.
+You can use the new `service` command to generate service files for different environments.
 From your shell:

 ```bash